 A SARIF producer could compute a full fingerprint for the issue and set this property to that value.
 Again, a result management system could use that value as a database key.
 In this scenario, the result management system could take note when an already-existing issue is stored in it.

-A SARIF producer could refrain from setting this property, optionally supply a value for the fingerprintContributions property (§3.19.11), and allow the result management system to compute a full fingerprint.
+A SARIF producer could refrain from setting this property, optionally supply a value for partialFingerprints (§3.19.11), and allow the result management system to compute a full fingerprint.
 Then, if a consumer retrieved results in SARIF format from the result management system, the result management system could populate this property with the full fingerprint.

 For more information on the computation and usage of result fingerprints, see Appendix B, “Use of fingerprints by result management systems.”